gondelsol/Grids-and-media/README.md

 # Grids-and-media
-This project is made with media, grids and flex techniques.
+This project is made with media query, grids and flex techniques.